1. Make the call about the prospect, not about you.

 10. Never give up.

 It’s easy to think the telephone isn’t effective and that using email or even social media is the way to go.
-Only reason people think that is because they are not willing to put in the effort and time to make telephone prospecting a part of their overall prospecting plan.
+The only reason people think that is because they are not willing to put in the effort and time to make telephone prospecting a part of their overall prospecting plan.

 Copyright 2015, Mark Hunter “The Sales Hunter.”
 Sales Motivation Blog.
 Mark Hunter is the author of High-Profit Selling: Win the Sale Without Compromising on Price.